About Me

 I was born Geoffrey Werner-Allen.
 I used that name professionally until I married Suzanna Chapman, and we became the Challens.
 My high-school cross country team nicknamed me “gwa”, and I signed emails with those initials until it started confusing people and then for many years afterward.

 My wife and I share a beautiful old house in Champaign, Illinois, with a sweet cat Xyz, an even sweeter dog Gracie, and memories of our former love dog Chuchu.
 For me programming is a hobby as well as a profession.
-But I also enjoy cooking(2) and eating, exercise, reading, and music.
+But I also enjoy cooking(2) and eating, exercise, reading, music, and ultimate frisbee.
 My wife and I follow the Wahl’s protocol.
 We have both done our fair share of travel but are rethinking that recently, for a variety of reasons.
 Suzanna and I rehabbed a entire small home on Buffalo’s West Side, including installing and finishing an entire wood floor, drywalling a ceiling, and a fair amount of trim and electrical work.
-Next time I’ll leave that to the professionals.
+It’s fun to remember, but next time I’ll leave that to the professionals.

 My favorite musical artists include Jen Wasner (Flock of Dimes, Wye Oak), Justin Vernon (Bon Iver, Big Red Machine), ODESZA, the entire boygenius trio (particularly Julien Baker), Grimes, Fiona Apple, Middle Kids, Sylvan Esso, and many more.
 I listen to John in the Morning on KEXP daily.
 You are not alone!